 While we desire to tear down your decaying, progress-poisoned ideologies, we also seek to help you find something better to fill the void.
 That is, if your body is ready…

 I was born to a working-class democrat home in Middle Tennessee, 1986.
-Drifting from the Missionary Baptist congregation I grew up with, I spent roughly eight years calling myself an atheist.
+Drifting from the Primitive Baptist congregation I grew up with, I would spend close to eight years calling myself an atheist.
 The black sheep of my family, I also rebelled against their politics.
 I explored objectivism, libertarianism, anarcho-capitalism, voluntaryism, anti-statism and several other varieties of fedora politics.
 This culminated with being offered a position with the Ron Paul campaign in 2011; the interview with the state organizer was an eye-opening experience.

 My reading interests slowly moved from economics to philosophy and finally to theology.
 With this also came a growing revulsion towards the whole neo-liberal milieu.
 I officially started calling myself a “statist” and began giving away my bowtie books around the Spring of 2012.
-Later that year I also rediscovered my faith; I am now converting to Catholicism.
+Later that year I also rediscovered my Christian faith; I’m very happy to be home.

 My personal hobbies and interests include: music, history, architecture, reading, working out and interacting with people.

-I have been happily married to my best friend for over a year now; we met while working together at a local French restaurant.
-We’re planning to have children in the next three years.
+I have been happily married to my best friend for almost two years.
+We met while working together at a local French restaurant.

 Influences: George Fitzhugh, Søren Kierkegaard, G.K.
-Chesterton, Friedrich Nietzsche, Marcus Aurelius, Ragnar Redbeard, Ayn Rand, Bro.
-Michael and Peter Dimond, Michael Voris, Steve Ray, R.J.
-Rushdoony, Graaaaaagh, The Last Psychiatrist, Whittaker Chambers, St. Augustine of Hippo, Sigmund Freud, Charles Bukowski, Edward Bernays.
+Chesterton, Friedrich Nietzsche, Marcus Aurelius, Ragnar Redbeard, Archbishop Fulton Sheen, Ayn Rand, Michael Voris, Steve Ray, Scott Hahn, Jerry Walls, R.J.
+Rushdoony, Graaaaaagh, The Last Psychiatrist, Whittaker Chambers, Sigmund Freud, Charles Bukowski, Fr.
+Hugh Thwaites, Edward Bernays.

 I was born and raised in an upper middle-class, white, liberal protestant home in the Northeastern US.
 I became attracted to right-wing politics initially as a rebellion against my “more progressive than thou” WASP upbringing.
 Like most of us, I was a libertarian for several years, exploring various factions such as paleo-conservatism, anarcho-capitalism and voluntaryism before I came to the unsettling realization that “freedom” and markets do not necessarily lead to the best outcomes for all people all the time.
 Slapped in the face by the reality of human bio-diversity, I had to come to grips with the fact that libertarianism isn’t going to work for everyone, and the people that it isn’t going to work for are going to ruin it for everyone else.